-ExampleBarbie was enrolled into Ballet L1 - Mon 5pm and her June tuition fee was posted at that time of enrollment.
-Later that week, another staff person ran Post Tuition Fees for the June Billing Cycle and Barbie was included causing a duplicate transaction.
+ExampleAustin Carter was enrolled into Ballet - Mon 6pm and his March tuition fee was posted at that time of enrollment.
+Later that week, another staff person ran Post Tuition Fees for the March Billing Cycle and Austin was included causing a duplicate transaction.

 |Dropped Student Fee|

-ExampleLeslie was enrolled in Ballet L1 - Mon 5pm on June 1st by a staff member by mistake.
-On June 2nd the staff member realized their error and dropped Leslie from the class without deleting the enrollment.
-Later that week another staff member ran Post Tuition fees for the June Billing Cycle and Leslie was included because she had been enrolled in the class during the Billing Cycle.
+ExampleCheryl Woodward was enrolled in Jazz - Tues 7pm on March 1st by a staff member in error.
+On March 2nd the staff member realized their error and dropped Cheryl from the class without deleting the enrollment.
+Later that week another staff member ran Post Tuition fees for the March Billing Cycle and Cheryl was included because she had been enrolled in the class during the Billing Cycle.
 The row for her tuition is highlighted to alert you to the drop so that you can avoid a billing error.

 |Dropped & Duplicate|

-ExampleOn June 1 Betty was enrolled in Ballet L1 - Mon 5pm by mistake and the tuition fee was posted at that time.
-This administrative error was discovered on June 2nd and Betty was dropped from the class.
-Later that week, another staff person ran Post Tuition Fees for June, and Betty was included causing a duplicate transaction.
-The row for Betty's tuition is highlighted as both a duplicate fee and a dropped student fee.
+ExampleOn March 1 Maddox Reed was enrolled in Hip Hop - Wed 7pm by mistake and the tuition fee was posted at that time.
+This administrative error was discovered on March 2nd and Maddox was dropped from the class.
+Later that week, another staff person ran Post Tuition Fees for March, and Maddox was included causing a duplicate transaction.
+The row for Maddox's tuition is highlighted as both a duplicate fee and a dropped student fee.

 Fixed Fees will always be displayed as possible duplicates within the selected date range.
 Be sure to check a fixed fee was not previously posted to a family account before you post the tuition fees.
 Be sure to double-check the fee type is set to Tuition Fee.